 Use of Pass-Through Entities

 The Tax Cuts and Jobs Act strives to make the effective tax rates for investors and owners of pass-through entities line up with recently reduced corporate tax rates.
 Thanks to the new Section 199A, taxpayers may receive a 20 percent deduction of their share of business income as long as a qualified business generated the income.

 Unfortunately, a large amount of venture capital funds will not be able to factor this into their bookkeeping because, in some cases, the investment income a venture capital firm generates does not meet the definition of qualified business income.

 However, venture capital firms that work in a tiered structure may receive qualified business income from their investments in lower-tiered pass-through entities.
-This may allow them to factor the above 20 percent deduction in their venture capital tax planning.
+This may allow them to factor the above 20 percent deduction into their venture capital tax planning.

-How Changes To Individual Taxes May Impact Venture Capital Tax Planning
+How Changes to Individual Taxes May Impact Venture Capital Tax Planning

 The Tax Cuts and Jobs Act changed individual taxes by reducing the top marginal tax rate from 39.6 percent down to 37 percent.
 This impacts venture capital accounting as it increases the level of personal risk investors may encounter.

 There is a $250,000 per year limit for individuals and $500,000 limit for joint filers as of January 1, 2018.
 These limits are set to expire in 2025.
 These limits represent the aggregate of pass-through losses and all personal losses during the year from trade or business.
 As a result, individuals may not be able to deduct the losses from a management company or from a pass-through portfolio if they exceed these levels.

 What Does the Balance Sheet of a Venture Capital Firm Look Like?